What is the Student Emergency Fund?

 Application Guidelines

-Applying for a grant does not guarantee you will be awarded a grant, as we have a finite amount of funding available and receive many applications.
+Note: No one is guaranteed an award, as we have a finite amount of funding available and receive many applications.

+All applications are evaluated on a case-by-case basis and will require supporting documentation as detailed below.
 Students may only receive one Student Emergency Fund grant per academic year.
-Applicants who have received a grant in previous academic years are scrutinized more closely.
+Applicants who have received a grant in previous academic years are scrutinized more closely for subsequent applications.

 Grants cannot be used to pay for any of the following: